vuejs/rfcs/active-rfcs/0000-function-api.md

 The `watch` API provides a way to perform side effect based on reactive state changes.

-The first argument passed to `watch` is called a "source", which can be either a getter function, a value wrapper, or an array containing either.
+The first argument passed to `watch` is called a "source", which can be one of the following:

+- a getter function
+- a value wrapper
+- an array containing the two above types

 The second argument is a callback that will only get called when the value returned from the getter or the value wrapper has changed:

 ``` js
 watch(